aptible/www.aptible.com/source/legal/trademark.md

 Your use of the Aptible Marks shall comply with:

-- The most up-to-date versions of the Terms of Service and these Trademark Guidelines; and
+- The most up-to-date versions of the Terms of Service and this Policy; and
 - Any other terms, conditions or policies that we may issue from time to time to govern use of the Aptible Marks.

 Your permission to use the Aptible Marks hereunder shall automatically terminate and you must immediately stop using the Aptible Marks if at any time: